-As I make pictures, I am often talking to the people around me and asking questions about the area and seeing if I can offer any help where I can.
-While out there, I met a man who was in the process of trying to make a video of a small band that he has – nothing too big, just a couple of video clips showing what they can do.
+When traveling, I talk to the locals around me.
+I ask questions about the area to see if I can offer any help.
+While out there, I met a man who was in the process of trying to make a video of his small band.
+Nothing too fancy – just a couple of video clips showing what they can do.

-With the 750 being pretty handy for video, it was just a matter of switching over to video, setting up some audio on their board, and we were good to go.
-As a thank you, the band manager in Cuba allowed me to try another picture with some window light in the restaurant.
+With the D750 being pretty handy for video, it was just a matter of switching over to video, setting up some audio on their board, and we were good to go.
+As a thank you, the band manager allowed me to take a portrait using some window light in the restaurant.

-When making pictures, you will go out and come back with either a picture or a story.
-Sometimes, you come back with both.
-While this wouldn’t be something that I’d add to a portfolio, it’s a great reminder for me of a time when I was able to help.
-To that, I’m grateful.
+Sometimes, you will go out and come back with either just a picture or a whole story.
+This wouldn’t be something that I’d add to a portfolio but it’s a great reminder of a time when I was able to help.
+For that, I’m grateful.

 Be Open, Be Helpful, Experiment

-Overall, traveling with the D750, the 70-200, and the Tamron 28-300 yielded me some pretty good memories of a place that I am quickly falling in love with.
+Overall, traveling with the D750, the 70-200mm, and the Tamron 28-300mm yielded me some pretty good memories of a place that I am quickly falling in love with.

-The versatility that I had with shooting something that was this light really let me open up and try different things in Cuba and be more open to the environment around me.
-That presence, as well as a desire to not let adverse weather bother me, let me make what would have normally been a rainout of a time something that was a bit more productive.
+The versatility that I had shooting with something that is really light let me open up and try different things.
+That presence, as well as a desire to not let adverse weather bother me, allowed me a very productive trip.

-Now, I’ve kept a lot of the pixel-peeping and measure geek-outs to the absolute minimum here because I believe that one of the best ways for you to judge what gear you want to use is to have it in your own hands.
-I believe the Tamron 28-300mm lens is great for this kind of work – but I would encourage you guys to rent it before you try.
-Hit up Borrowlenses and check it out for a weekend, put it through its paces, and see if you come back with your own conclusion on it.
-I’m pretty sure you will.
+I’ve kept a lot of the pixel-peeping and measure geek-outs to the absolute minimum.
+I believe tone of the best ways for you to judge what gear you want is to have it in your own hands.
+The Tamron 28-300mm lens, and similar all-in-one zooms, are great for this kind of work.
+I would encourage you to rent before you buy, however.